crisluengo/doxpp/docs_src/members.md

 \section member_variable Variable-specific fields

-If the member is a variable, it additionally has the following field:
+If the member is a variable, it additionally has the following fields:

 - "type": the variable's type, see \ref member_type_dictionary
 - "static": `true` or `false` depending on if the variable is declared `static` or not
 - "constexpr": `true` if this is a `constexpr` value
+- "value": the value assigned to the variable when first declared (as a string); this field is not present if no value is assigned

 \section member_variable_field Variable-specific fields, if class, struct or union member